 Mark Yates, Vice President

-Mark Yates serves as the Vice President of the Advanced Power Alliance representing members of the Oklahoma wind and solar energy industry; project developers and investors; land owners; manufacturers and suppliers; counties and school districts; and the employees working in 26 counties throughout Oklahoma.
+Mark Yates serves as the Vice President of the Advanced Power Alliance representing members of the Oklahoma clean energy industry; project developers and investors; land owners; manufacturers and suppliers; counties and school districts; and the employees working in 26 counties throughout Oklahoma.

-Mark represents its members in Oklahoma’s policy forums, seeking to encourage and support the production of electricity through the use of wind generators and solar power.
+Mark engages in Oklahoma’s policy forums to encourage the growth of Oklahoma’s energy resources with continued diversification of the power generation portfolio into wind, solar, battery storage.
+He also represents its members in Oklahoma’s policy forums, seeking to encourage and support the production of electricity through the use of renewables.

 Additionally, the Advanced Power Alliance promotes the development of energy resources as clean, reliable, and affordable sources of power.
 The Alliance is the advanced power industry’s voice within the fourteen states of the Electric Reliability Council of Texas (ERCOT) and Southwest Power Pool (SPP) systems: Arkansas, Iowa, Kansas, Louisiana, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas and Wyoming.